10 Mistakes That Cost NRIs Lakhs When Selling Indian Property

 You're not.

-Schedule FA of the ITR demands disclosure of every foreign asset you held during the financial year — bank accounts, brokerage holdings, directorships, insurance-cum-investment policies, foreign EPF-equivalents, crypto wallets on foreign exchanges.
+Schedule FA of the ITR (applicable only to ROR — Resident & Ordinarily Resident — taxpayers; RNOR and NRI filers are exempt) demands disclosure of every foreign asset held during the financial year, bank accounts, brokerage holdings, directorships, insurance-cum-investment policies, foreign EPF-equivalents, crypto wallets on foreign exchanges.
 If you held a Chase account with USD 50,000 during ANY day of the year of return, it gets reported.

 Miss the disclosure and the Black Money (Undisclosed Foreign Income and Assets) Act, 2015 kicks in.
-Penalty: 120% of the undisclosed asset's value plus prosecution up to 10 years rigorous imprisonment.
+Penalty: a flat ₹10 lakh per default for non-disclosure of a foreign asset (Section 42), plus 30% tax + 90% penalty on any undisclosed foreign income (Section 41), plus prosecution up to 10 years rigorous imprisonment.

 Enforcement is live.
 India exchanges financial data with 100+ countries under CRS / FATCA.
 A US bank balance is visible to the Indian AO within 12–18 months of the calendar year closing.